DIT112-V21/group-09/README.md

 ## Contributing

-If you wish to contribute to this website, please fork it on GitHub, push your changes to a named branch, then send a pull request.
+If you wish to contribute to this website, please fork it on GitHub, push your change to a named branch, then send a pull request.
 If it is a big feature, you might want to start an issue first to make sure it's something that will be accepted.
 If it involves code, please also write tests for it.

 ## License